IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_sonarqube.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `blind_connection` - (Optional, Boolean) Select this checkbox only if the server is not addressable on the public internet.
-IBM Cloud will not be able to validate the connection details you provide.
+	* `blind_connection` - (Optional, Boolean) When set to true, instructs IBM Cloud Continuous Delivery to not validate the configuration of this integration.
+Set this to true if the SonarQube server is not addressable on the public internet.
 	  * Constraints: The default value is `false`.
-	* `dashboard_url` - (Required, String) Type the URL of the SonarQube instance that you want to open when you click the SonarQube card in your toolchain.
+	* `name` - (Required, String) The name for this tool integration.
-	* `name` - (Required, String) Type a name for this tool integration, for example: my-sonarqube.
-This name displays on your toolchain.
+	* `server_url` - (Required, String) The URL of the SonarQube server.
-	* `user_login` - (Optional, String) If you are using an authentication token, leave this field empty.
+	* `user_login` - (Optional, String) The user id for authenticating to the SonarQube server.
-	* `user_password` - (Optional, String)
+	* `user_password` - (Optional, String) The password or token for authenticating to the SonarQube server.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.